Arzy/Dancing-Plastic/README.md

 So, you have to put sentences between ~, and at the end, put ~~.

 As you can see, I removed the spam feature, since I don't really like it.
 I will surely add new feature to the keybind.

+###### Game_Pause

+Thanks to some opcode, the game is no more paused when you are in the menu.
+It means that if you are on sa-mp and that you go in the pause menu, your game will not be paused.

 ###### USERDATA
 USERDATA.DAT is the file which contains the list of your favorite server.
 Servers that you have added with your sa-mp client.